wes30303/winter-frog-1351/README.md

 * Your Name
 * How far you got through the user stories
   * Please include any user stories you partially complete, for example "completed user stories 1 and 2, really close to completing 3"
-* A reflection on how you felt you did with this challenge

 ## Requirements